devtron-labs/devtron/docs/setup/install/install-devtron-beta.md

 ## Install Devtron with CI/CD and Additional Integration

-To install additional integrations along with CI/CD using the Devtron Helm chart, you can append the configurations for those integrations to the installation command in the same way you did for the cicd integration.
-Assuming you want to add an integration named `GitOps (Argo CD)`, the installation command would look like this:
+To install additional integrations along with CI/CD using the Devtron Helm chart, you can append the configurations for those integrations to the installation command in the same way it is done for the cicd integration.
+If you want to add the `GitOps (Argo CD)` integration, modify the installation command as follows:

 ```bash